 MCH Best.
 NPM 4: Breastfeeding

+Strategy.
 Home Visits (Professionals Other than Lactation Consultants or Peer Counselors)

-MCH Strategy.
+Approach.
 Provide training and coaching to MIECHV home visiting staff to promote breastfeeding best practices.

 Overview.
 Home visits in the first several weeks following birth may prolong the duration of exclusive breastfeeding.
 Postnatal support should focus on both psychosocial and practical aspects of breastfeeding.
 Mothers with no or little previous breastfeeding experience require special attention.1,2

 Evidence.
-Moderate Evidence.
+Moderate.
 Home visits provided by professionals (other than lactation consultants or peer counselors) appear to be effective for increasing both breastfeeding initiation and exclusivity at 6 months.
 Programs based on this strategy are likely to work.
 This strategy has been tested more than once and results trend positive overall.
 Access the peer-reviewed evidence through the MCH Digital Library.
 (Read more about understanding evidence ratings).

 Target Audience.
 Mother/family (through home visitors, community health workers, and health care providers).

 Outcome.
 Duration and Exclusivity.
 For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.